eeyang92/macos-tabs/README.md

 	// Event when the user stops dragging a header
 	// The updated tabs contain the new ordering, you can directly update your state with
 	// these returned tabs
+	// data is passed through from the Draggable Component, in most cases you will
+	// not need to use it
 	onDragStop?: (e: Event, data: Object, tabs: Tabs, activeTabIndex: number) => void,

 	// Event when the user clicks on a tab header